 By definition, an allergen is an IgE-mediated and Th2-cell immune response.
 Physical disruption of tissue and various substances can trigger histamine release directly, independent of IgE.

 Mast cells are widely distributed but are most concentrated in skin, lungs, and GI mucosa; histamine facilitates inflammation and is the primary mediator of clinical hypersensitivity.

 - Reduce allergen burden – to the extent possible.

 - Change this Th2 dominant immune response to the less inflammatory Th1 response.
 This will help to calm the over-reactive immune system and mitigate allergy symptoms.

 - Heal the gastrointestinal tract.

 Fortunately, there are many natural substances that can change this Th2 dominant state.
-There are also natural antihistamines, mast cell stabilizers, leukotriene inhibitors, and medicines that have corticosteroid-like effects.
+There are also natural antihistamines, mast cell stabilizers, leukotriene inhibitors, and

 Examples of Th2 down regulators: zinc, Astragalus membranaceus (aka Huang qi), all medicinal and edible mushrooms (avoid the white button in stores and make sure the mushrooms are preferably organic), fish oils.